LTU-RAI/ExplorationRRT/README.md

 The docker is pre-configured to load the DARPA SubT Cave World consisting of wide interconnected tunnels and caves, and the ERRT and UFOmap tuning is specified for this environment - and as such optimal performance in other environments might require parameter tuning.
 The provided version relies also on a full-tracjectory tracking controller provided by RotorS, for the UAV to track the generated and selected path.

-When using the framework in academic publications, please cite our published work as:

 ![image(15)](https://github.com/LTU-RAI/ExplorationRRT/assets/49238097/ed52dec3-6133-4387-a20a-fe6a104cbb18)